 - Only parents, legal guardians, or authorized designees will be allowed to pick up students on school grounds.
 Any person (s) checking out a student must present a valid picture ID and verified by the Attendance Clerk in the Attendance Office before a student will be allowed to check out. - Classes will not be interrupted to ask a student to come to the office for check out.
 Early check outs are approved upon presenting a written request from the parent, given to the Attendance Office BEFORE 8:10 A.M. on the day of check out.
-The note must contain the following information: - ✓ Student's name - ✓ Reason for checkout - ✓ Parent's name and signature - ✓ Phone number where the parent can be reached for confirmation. - When the student arrives on campus in the morning, he/she should stop by the Attendance Office and drop off the request. - During first block, the Attendance Clerk will call the parent to confirm the request and complete the checkout form for the student. - The student should stop by the office BETWEEN CLASSES to pick up the checkout slip.
+The note must contain the following information: - ✓ Student's name - ✓ Reason for checkout - ✓ Parent' s name and signature - ✓ Phone number where the parent can be reached for confirmation - When the student arrives on campus in the morning, he/she should stop by the Attendance Office and drop off the request. - During first block, the Attendance Clerk will call the parent to confirm the request and complete the checkout form for the student. - The student should stop by the office BETWEEN CLASSES to pick up the checkout slip.
 STUDENTS WILL NOT BE ALLOWED TO LEAVE CLASS TO PICK UP SLIPS.
-If

-- there is an emergency or a special situation, we will deliver the slip to the student. - The student should present the slip to the teacher so he/she can know that the departure is confirmed.
+If there is an emergency or a special situation, we will deliver the slip to the student. - The student should present the slip to the teacher so he/she can know that the departure is confirmed.
 The teacher should sign in the appropriate space to confirm departure.
 If the student leaves between classes, he/she must have all teachers sign the slip the following day.
 The student keeps the checkout slip. - The student meets his or her parent in the Attendance Office to sign out and leave campus.
-A student must not leave campus without permission without following the checkout procedures. - There will be NO student checkout after 2:55 P.M. (except for administrative approved emergencies).
+A student must not leave campus without permission without following the checkout procedures. - There will be NO student checkout after 3:30 P.M. (except for administrative approved emergencies).

-l, , parent of have

-Parent Name (Print) Student Name (Print)

-Received and read the e above Attendance policies fo or Kendrick High Schoo ol.
+Received and read the above Attendance policies for Kendrick High School.

 PARENT SIGNATURE STUDENT SIGNATURE DATE